Ayms/node-Tor/README.md

 For simplification reasons, A can load http://peersm.com/peersm#Bridge_IP:Bridge_port-Peer_IP:Peer_port, simplification because it's not supposed to be very good to have this information in the URL since our server delivering the code will know it, but in that case that's not really a sensitive information.

+A can send different requests to differents bridges to discover some peers.

 A connects to one of them (CREATE_FAST) and sends a FIND_NODE [ID, modulus], it receives n (<=8) peers (n FOUND messages [ID,IP,port,modulus]) closest to it.

 Then it does this (CREATE_FAST + FIND_NODE) to closer and closer nodes until it cannot find any closer or until it has at least 6 circuits.
 When A has 6 circuits it continues to discover the peers the same way just sending a FIND_NODE message.